XuhuaHuang/EmbeddedProgramming/README.md

 Code written in Rust is placed under *"Fun/Rust"* directory.
 Code written in Java is placed under *"Fun/Java"* directory.
-Code written in Pytho is placed under *"Fun/Python"* directory.
+Code written in Python is placed under *"Fun/Python"* directory.